manticoresoftware/manticoresearch-php/docs/searchresults.md

 ```
 To obtain the count of documents in the response, you can use either the `count()` function or the object's `count()` method.

-Iterating through the result set object provides a `ResultHit` object containing a matched document.
+Iterating through the result set object provides a `ResultHit` object containing the matched document.

-The ResultSet object also offers information about the query:
+The `ResultSet` object also offers information about the query:

 Total search matches: